sje30/b2/README.md

 # Code and data for B2 paper

-This repository accompanies the manuscript `Measuring `and Modelling the Emergence of Order in the Mouse Retinocollicular Projection'.
+This repository accompanies the manuscript `Measuring and Modelling the Emergence of Order in the Mouse Retinocollicular Projection`.

 ## Simulation code